ccxuan123/green-pot/README.md

 This branch contains project files from [Platform I/O](https://platformio.org/).
 It is an extension for IDE.
 CX use it in Visual Studio Code.
 The Platform I/O project files is located in [PIO](PIO) folder.
 The main code is inside `src` folder.

 ## Yay!
 Full code is in Beta 🎉
-The project folder is in [green-pot-full-assemble](PIO/green-pot-full-assemble).
+The Arduino IDE project folder is in [green-pot](arduino_ide/green-pot/).
+The main code is in [here](arduino_ide/green-pot/green-pot.ino)

+The Platform I/O project folder is in [green-pot-full-assemble](PIO/green-pot-full-assemble).
 The main code is in [here](PIO/green-pot-full-assemble/src/main.cpp)

 ## Component function test